i13e/osmanthus/README.md

 ## Tests

-There are unit tests for the engine, UI, and evaluation modules.
+There are unit tests for the engine, CLI, and evaluation modules.
 We are in the process of adding as many forced checkmate scenarios as possible.
 To run the unit tests, ensure that your virtual environment is active and enter the following command: